-Although teenage Jaime Reyes is the current Blue Beetle in both comics and film, the new Blue Beetle trailer shows he was not the first to wear the mantle.
-In one scene, two Blue Beetle costumes are seen on mannequins, and they are very comics accurate.
+Although teenage Jaime Reyes is the current Blue Beetle in both comics and film, the new Blue Beetle explains he was not the first to wear the mantle.
+In one scene, two Blue Beetle costumes are seen on mannequins, inside a secret bunker under the mansion of Ted Kord.
+And they are very comics-accurate.
 This suggests that in the film, just as in the comics, there were two previous Beetles before Jaimie, and he’s a legacy hero.
 But who are the first two costumed adventurers who used that name?
 They have a long comics history, with the first Blue Beetle going all the way back to the 1930s.

 Blue Beetle I (Dan Garret)